Topos-Theoretic Approaches to Quantum Theory: Topos Quantum Kinematics (Semantics)

-This interval domain $\uli{\mathbb{IR}}$ (in $\mathrm{Set}$) as a poset is defined as the set of all non-empty compact intervals of real numbers ordered by inclusion.
-Like any preorder, this can be endowed with the Scott topology.
+As a poset, this interval domain $\uli{\mathbb{IR}}$ (in $\mathrm{Set}$) is defined as the set of all non-empty compact intervals of real numbers ordered by reverse inclusion.
+As with any preorder, this can be endowed with the Scott topology.
 The closed subsets are the lower sets that are closed under suprema of directed subsets.
 The collection

 is a basis for this topology.
 We have a continuous embedding